hana-tak/berriwell/README.md

 ### User Profile

 **Naturopathic patients:**
-- with gut issues
+- with gut issues and food sensitivities
 - who want to keep their health data in one place
-- who want to track their data over time
+- who want to track their symptoms over time

 **Naturopaths** *(future implementation)*:
 - to create health plans for patients